Traben-0/Entity_Texture_Features/readMeAssets/SKINS.md

 ### Third party capes

-- cause I'm nice I am supporting other cape options you may choose that have their own benefits
+- because I'm nice I am supporting other cape options you may choose that have their own benefits
   *(This support is provided bby the servers of these third party services, they may not always support this usage)*
 - Firstly you can always install the Third Party Cape Mod Itself if you want to, otherwise see below.

 #### Minecraftcapes.net Cape
 - to select your minecraftcapes.net cape to load in this mod you simply need to put a cyan #2 pixel in the #5 slot of the choice box in your skin and your minecraftcapes.net cape will show to anyone with this mod and player features enabled.
-*(you need to setup a free cape with [minecraftcapes.net](https://minecraftcapes.net) first)*
+  *(you need to set up a free cape with [minecraftcapes.net](https://minecraftcapes.net) first)*

 #### Optifine Cape
 while I don't recommend this while other options Exist,